Non-Recourse Loan: Self-Directed IRA Financing Explained

 5. Manage Your Investment Property

-With a non-recourse loan, the rental income from the property is deposited into your Self-Directed IRA, helping to cover the mortgage payments and build equity within your IRA.
+With a non-recourse loan, the rental income from the property is deposited into your Self-Directed IRA, helping to repay the loan and build equity within your IRA.
 All rental income and expenses, including property taxes, flow through the IRA.
 When it's time to sell the property, the non-recourse debt is paid off.
 In the event of default or foreclosure, the lender cannot pursue the IRA owner's other assets, as the owner is not personally liable.

 Finding Non-Recourse Loan Providers

-Here are some basic questions to ask when researching non-recourse lenders:
+Here are some basic questions to ask when researching non-recourse loan lenders:

 • What are the terms?
 Do they change?